Blade server: History

 Developers first placed complete microcomputers on cards and packaged them in standard 19-inch racks in the 1970s, soon after the introduction of 8-bit microprocessors.
 This architecture was used in the industrial process control industry as an alternative to minicomputer-based control systems.
 Early models stored programs in EPROM and were limited to a single function with a small real-time executive.

 The VMEbus architecture (c.
 1981) defined a computer interface that included implementation of a board-level computer installed in a chassis backplane with multiple slots for pluggable boards to provide I/O, memory, or additional computing.

 In the 1990s, the PCI Industrial Computer Manufacturers Group PICMG developed a chassis/blade structure for the then emerging Peripheral Component Interconnect bus PCI called CompactPCI.
 CompactPCI was actually invented by Ziatech Corp of San Luis Obispo, CA and developed into an industry standard.
-Common among these chassis-based computers was the fact that the entire chassis was a single system.
+Common among these chassis-based computers was that the entire chassis was a single system.
 While a chassis might include multiple computing elements to provide the desired level of performance and redundancy, there was always one master board in charge, or two redundant fail-over masters coordinating the operation of the entire system.
-Moreover this system architecture provided management capabilities not present in typical rack mount computers, much more like in ultra-high reliability systems, managing power supplies, cooling fans as well as monitoring health of other internal components.
+Moreover, this system architecture provided management capabilities not present in typical rack mount computers, much more like in ultra-high reliability systems, managing power supplies, cooling fans as well as monitoring health of other internal components.